elemel/fungeon-call/chapters/2/README.md

 ######[{)#######]#}###########)############{#]{##{}]#([])#)#]##]####}#########
 ```

-You have entered another dungeon.
-You are again facing north, standing at the bottom of the staircase where you entered.

-In this dungeon, there are additional wall types for turning diagonally (marked `{`, `(`, `)`, and `}` on the map).
-While facing a diagonal direction, the tile in front of you is the next tile in the diagonal direction.
+In this dungeon, there are additional wall types for turning diagonally (marked `{`, `(`, `)`, or `}` on the map).
+You turn 135 degrees left in front of `{` walls, 45 degrees left in front of `(` walls, 45 degrees right in front of `)` walls, and 135 degrees right in front of `}` walls.
 As before, you always walk forward if you can.
-You turn 135 degrees left in front of `{` walls, 45 degrees left in front of `(` walls, 45 degrees right in front of `)` walls, and 135 degrees right in front of `}` walls.
+Walking forward can now also mean walking in a diagonal direction (southwest, northwest, northeast, or southeast).

-The cardinal turns (marked `[`, `#`, and `]`) have the same effect as before, but can now also cause you to turn between two diagonal directions.
+The cardinal walls (marked `[`, `#`, or `]`) have the same effect as before.
+They can now also make you turn from one diagonal direction to another.

-After how many ticks do you return to the staircase?
-You should still include any initial time spent turning before leaving the staircase.
+You leave the dungeon by returning to the staircase.
+After how many ticks do you leave the dungeon?

 ## Example